Sami-Leon/plsmmLasso/README.md

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/Sami-Leon/plsmmLasso/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Sami-Leon/plsmmLasso/actions/workflows/R-CMD-check.yaml)

 <!-- badges: end -->

-The goal of plsmmLasso is to allow the estimation of a Regularized Partial Linear Semiparametric Mixed-Effects Model (PLSMM) using a dictionary approach for modeling the nonparametric component of the model.
-Using a set of bases functions the model automatically select the bases functions using a lasso penalty and perform variable selection with another lasso penalty on the fixed-effects.
-The implementation allow for the incorporation of a random intercept as well.
+The objective of plsmmLasso is to facilitate the estimation of a Regularized Partial Linear Semiparametric Mixed-Effects Model (PLSMM) through a dictionary approach for modeling the nonparametric component.
+The model employs a set of bases functions and automatically selects them using a lasso penalty.
+Additionally, it conducts variable selection on the fixed-effects using another lasso penalty.
+The implementation also supports the inclusion of a random intercept.

 ## Installation